AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_spoke_vpc.html.markdown

 * `ha_subnet` - (Optional) HA Subnet.
 Required for enabling HA for AWS/ARM gateways.
 Setting to empty/unset will disable HA.
 Setting to a valid subnet (Example: 10.12.0.0/24) will create an HA gateway on the subnet.
 * `ha_zone` - (Optional) HA Zone.
 Required for enabling HA for GCP gateway.
 Setting to empty/unset will disable HA.
 Setting to a valid zone will create an HA gateway in the zone.
 Example: "us-west1-c".
 * `ha_gw_size` - (Optional) HA Gateway Size.
 Mandatory if HA is enabled (ha_subnet is set).
 Example: "t2.micro".
-* `enable_nat` - (Optional) Specify whether enabling NAT feature on the gateway or not.
-Please disable AWS NAT instance before enabling this feature.
-Example: true, false.
+* `enable_snat` - (Optional) Enable Source NAT for this container.
+Supported values: true, false.
+Default value: false.
 * `single_az_ha` - (Optional) Set to "enabled" if this feature is desired.
 * `transit_gw` - (Optional) Specify the transit Gateway.
 * `tag_list` - (Optional) Instance tag of cloud provider.
 Example: key1:value1,key002:value002, etc...
 Only AWS (cloud_type is "1") is supported
+* `enable_vpc_dns_server` - (Optional) Enable VPC DNS Server for Gateway.
+Valid values: true, false.
+Default value: false.

 The following arguments are deprecated: